LSSI-ETH/plmfit/README.md

 - `--layer`: (Optional) Specifies the model layer from which to extract embeddings ('first', 'quarter1', 'middle', 'quarter3', 'last'—default, or a specific layer number).
 - `--reduction`: (Optional) Pooling method for embeddings ('mean'—default, 'bos', 'eos').

+The output from the embedding extraction is a .pt file (PyTorch tensor) which contains the numerical representations of the sequences.
+Each sequence is transformed into an embedding vector, and the file size is determined by the number of sequences and the embedding size, essentially forming a matrix of size Sequences length X Embedding size.
+This structured data can then be used directly for machine learning models, providing a powerful toolset for predictive analytics and further research.

+**Why Extract Embeddings?**
+Extracting embeddings from protein sequences is a foundational step in bioinformatics.
+It converts complex protein sequences into a simpler, numerical format that machine learning models can easily process.
+By doing so, researchers can capture the intrinsic properties of proteins in a way that highlights their biological functionalities and interactions.
+This process is particularly useful for tasks such as protein classification, structure prediction, and function annotation.

 ### Fine-Tuning Models

 Fine-tune supported PLMs using various techniques with the following command: